gregnordin/notes_to_self/Blender/notes-Blender.md

 ## More in-depth info on using GUI and keyboard interface

 [[2.92] Blender Tutorial: Quick Physics Simulation for Beginners](https://www.youtube.com/watch?v=ymhEH-shXMo) - great illustration of **how to manually interact with, duplicate, and modify objects and the timeline**.
 Also very good introduction to using the physics engine.

+- `G` - grab object, it will now move with the mouse
+- `S` - scale object, it will scale as move mouse
+- `Shift-A` - brings up menu to add an object

 ## Python Scripting